jguevarabbl/Lexical-Analyzer/PA2/README.md

 ## Parser
 The recursive descent parser was made to systematically check code against the defined Extended Backus-Naur Form (EBNF) notation for the specific SPL language, ensuring compliance with its syntactic structure.
-The parser currently has 19 EBNF notations that it has to check, heres a list
+The parser has 15 EBNF notations that it has to check, heres a list

 - `Prog`
 - `StmtList`